 Jesus came and stood among them and said, "Peace be with you."
 After he said this, he showed them his hands and his side.
-Then the disciples rejoiced when they saw the Lord.
-(John 20: 19-20).
+Then the disciples rejoiced when they saw the Lord (Jn 20:19-20).

-- 1. Every new step in the life of the Church is a return to the source.
+1. Every new step in the life of the Church is a return to the source.
 It is a renewed experience of the disciples' encounter with the Risen One in the Upper Room on Easter evening.
-Like them, during this synodal Assembly, we too felt enfolded in His mercy and drawn to His beauty.
-We felt His presence in our midst as we lived conversation in the Spirit and listened to one another: the presence of He, who, in bestowing the Holy Spirit, continues to build among his People a unity that establishes harmony amidst differences. - 2.
-Contemplating the Risen One, we recall that "we have been baptised into his death" (Rom.
-6: 3).
+Like them, during this synodal Assembly, we, too, felt enfolded in His mercy and drawn to His beauty.
+We felt His presence in our midst as we lived conversation in the Spirit and listened to one another: the presence of He, who, in bestowing the Holy Spirit, continues to build among His people a unity that establishes harmony amidst differences.

+2. Contemplating the Risen One, we recall that we "have been baptized [...] into his death" (Rom 6:3).
 We have seen the mark of His wounds transfigured by a new life, yet engraved forever in His humanity.
-These are wounds that continue to bleed in the bodies of many brothers and sisters, including through our own faults.
+These are wounds that continue to bleed in the bodies of many brothers and sisters, including as a result of our own actions.
 Looking upon the Lord does not distance us from the tragedies of history.
-Instead, it opens our eyes to the suffering of those around us and penetrates us: the faces of war-stricken terrorised children, weeping mothers, the shattered dreams of so many young people, refugees who face terrible journeys, the victims of climate change and social injustice.
-Their sufferings have resounded among us not only through the media but also through the voices of many who have been personally involved with their families and their peoples in these tragic events.
-In the days during which we have been gathered in this Assembly, wars have continued to cause death and destruction, a desire for revenge and a loss of conscience.
+Instead, it opens our eyes to the suffering of those around us, and we are pierced: the faces of war-stricken terrorised children, weeping mothers, the shattered dreams of so many young people, refugees who face terrible journeys, the victims of climate change and social injustice.
+Their sufferings have resounded among us not only via the media but also through the voices of many amongst us in our Assembly whose families and peoples have been directly involved in these tragic events.
+In the days during which we have been gathered, wars have continued to cause death and destruction, a desire for revenge and a loss of conscience.
 We join Pope Francis in his repeated appeals for peace, condemning the logic of violence, hatred and revenge and committing ourselves to promoting the logic of dialogue, fellowship and reconciliation.
-Genuine and lasting peace is possible and together we can build it.
-"The joys and hopes and the sorrows and anxieties of people today, especially of those who are poor and afflicted" (GS 1) have been once again the joys and sorrows of all of us, Christ's disciples. - 3.
-Since the Holy Father embarked us upon this synodal journey in 2021, we have been discovering its richness and fruitfulness more and more.
-We began by listening, careful to grasp in the many voices "what the Spirit is saying to the Churches" (Rev. 2: 7).
-The journey began with the vast consultation of the People of God in our dioceses and eparchies.
-It continued with the national and continental stages, in a circularity of dialogue continually being reinvigorated by the General Secretariat for the Synod of Bishops through the Synthesis Reports and Working Documents.
-The celebration of the XVI Ordinary General Assembly of the Synod of Bishops and its two sessions has permitted us today to present to the Holy Father and to all the Churches the witness to all that we have experienced and the fruit of our discernment for a renewed missionary impulse.
-During each stage, the journey was characterised by the knowledge of the "sense of faith" of the People of God.
-Step by step, we came to understand that at the heart of the Synod 2021-2024.
-For a Synodal Church: Communion, Participation, Mission there is a call to joy and renewal of the Church in following the Lord, in committing to service of His mission, and in searching for ways to be faithful.
+Genuine and lasting peace is possible, and together, we can build it.
+"The joys and hopes and the sorrows and anxieties of people today, especially of those who are poor and afflicted" (GS 1) have been once again the joys and sorrows of all of us, Christ's disciples.

+3. Since 2021, when the Holy Father embarked the Church upon this synodal journey, we have been discovering its richness and fruitfulness more and more.
+We began by listening, taking care to grasp in the many voices "what the Spirit is saying to the Churches" (Rev 2:7).
+The journey began with the vast consultation of the People of God in our dioceses and eparchies and continued with the national and continental stages.
+This cycle of dialogue has been continually reinvigorated by the General Secretariat for the Synod of Bishops through the Synthesis Reports and Working Documents.
+The celebration of the XVI Ordinary General Assembly of the Synod of Bishops in its two sessions has permitted us today to present to the Holy Father and to all the Churches this witness to what we have experienced and the fruit of